custom-components/ble_monitor/README.md

 #### batt_entities

-   (boolean)(Optional) By default, the battery information will be presented only as a sensor attribute called `battery level`.
-If you set this parameter to `True`, then the battery sensor entity will be additionally created - `sensor.ble_battery_ <sensor_mac_address>`.
-Default value: False
+   (boolean)(Optional) By default, BLE monitor will generate battery sensors for each device (if supported by the device).
+If you don't want battery sensors, you can set this option to `False`.
+Battery information will always be available as a sensor attribute called `battery level`.
+Default value: True

 #### rounding [DEPRECATED]